Andrea-vicari/Cash_Calculator/README.md

 * Report page
   * User can find a report of Each valid transactions done.
   * Clicking the Save the Report button, you can download a .JSON file with all the transactions done.

-## Installation

-* FrontEnd and NODE.js packages

-  * Clone this directory under `/htdocs` directory of your XAMPP installation
-  * Install locally Bootstrap, digit `npm install bootstrap@3`
-  * Initialize the directory, digit `npm init`
-  * Add the following packages MYSQL, EXPRESS, CORS, digit `npm i mysql express cors`
-  * Digit `npm start` to start the server
-  * You should see `Listening on PORT 5000`
-  * Start the XAMMP server
-  * In the browser, digit `localhost`
-  * Click the name of the directory you installed this application
-  * You should see the Calculator page

-* Database -  This project needs a MYSQL database to store the Drawer filled in the Drawer page.
-  * Start the XAMMP server
-  * In the browser, digit `localhost/phpmyadmin/`
-  * Click IMPORT to import the `cash_calcultor.sql` database
-  * It contains the `drawer` table, with initial drawer (empty)

 ## Technologies